 This article will guide you on buying property in Bali as a foreigner the safest way through careful review and due diligence.

 Foreign ownership of property in Bali is related to three permits:

 Simply put, as a foreigner you cannot own property on a free-hold land in Bali.
-Therefore, many foreigners try to work around another option to acquire “Right to Own” permit instead, by having an unsafe contract with an individual nominee.
+Therefore, many foreigners try to work around another option to acquire “Right to Own” permit instead, by having an unsafe contract with an individual special purpose vehicle.